stastnypremysl/lsql-csv/README.md

     mythtv:audio,cdrom,tty,video,
     news:news,

-It groups all non-default groups of a user to one line and concatenates it delimited by ",".
+It groups all non-default groups of a user to a one line and concatenates it delimited by `,`.

 How can we add default groups too?